When To Use Fiber-Cement Siding and Cultured Stone

 What you should do is use cultured stone as a secondary or accent material on a home, balancing it with the other exterior finishes to make the whole composition work well.

-Many architecturally-controlled communities are cautious about approving cultured stone because it’s too easy to overuse or to use improperly.
+Many architecturally-controlled communities are cautious about approving fiber cement siding and cultured stone because it’s too easy to overuse or to use improperly.
 And like new paint on your home’s siding, once it’s up, it’s expensive to change.

 Speaking of paint and siding, you have some “faux” options there, too, if you want longevity and low-maintenance, but whenever remotely possible, I prefer real wood.
 There are ways to minimize the maintenance of wood siding, which I was fortunate to have had on my last house.